Foebus/castsort/README.md

 The required quantity for the first version of this algorithm is of O(N) in the worst case, but it probably could be lowered by a smarter way to store the values.

-In the context of this proof of concept, with the default parameters given in the code, it will need around 8Go of memory.
+In the context of this proof of concept, with the default parameters given in the code, the memory required will amount to around 8Go.
+Here is the breakdown for this value.
-This makes sense in the context of this proof of concept, as there are 5 arrays, for a total of 10 values stored for each value to sort, and each value has 8 bytes.
+This implementation leverages 5 arrays, for a total of 10 values stored for each value to sort, with each value represented over 8 bytes.
-So, this code requires 80 byte per value we want to sort, and the default number is 100 million.
+Therefore, 80 bytes are required per value we want to sort, for each value in the default count of 100 million.

 # Time complexity